Ida Dehmel: Nazi years

-War resumed in September 1939, after which Ida Dehmel was required to remain in the Blankenese quarter of Hamburg, where she lived and where now she concentrated on reworking the final version of her (never published) autobiographical novel, "Daija".
+The Second World War began September 1939, after which Ida Dehmel was required to remain in the Blankenese quarter of Hamburg, where she lived and where now she concentrated on reworking the final version of her (never published) autobiographical novel, "Daija".
 Through the intervention of her friend, Mary von Toll, with Prince Friedrich Christian of Schaumburg-Lippe, who had been working closely for many years with the Propaganda Minister, Joseph Goebbels, she was permitted to remain at the "Dehmel House" and spared the indignity of being forced to wear a "Jew star" sewn onto her outer garments.
 Her outlook became progressively more threatening, although there were still many friends and acquaintances, both in Germany and from overseas, intervening with the authorities to try and keep her away from the looming holocaust, which it was becoming impossible to overlook.
 In October 1941 she wrote a letter to her friend Mary Stern: "You write me a beautiful letter, not knowing that in the meantime I have come close not simply to Death but also to Hell.
 Since Wednesday it has been not just my life, but also that of thousands of others, that has been an unimaginable agony.
 On Wednesday 2,000 (it cannot actually have been more than 1,500) Hamburg Jews received the evacuation order.
 Provisionally.
 One knows everything that will follow.
 Cruel conditions.
 Things to be taken along: louse ointment, insect powder, dust comb.
 To Litzmanstadt.
 Here and there a complete family, but also father or mother, or daughter or son, separated out.
 The domestic servant of my Jewish tenant is there, so short of being there already, I have lived it all.
 An Aryan acquaintance of my tenant came to visit.
 I opened the door to her.
 A young woman.
 She said to me, "How good that you're still in: it means you can prepare better for the journey." and then her tongue seemed to become frozen in her mouth ....".

 The deportations continued.
 In September 1942, aged 72, Ida Dehmel was still in her home, but she believed she was incurably ill, and even if she were to be spared deportation she feared becoming dependent on others.
 Her will to live was destroyed by her illness and by the grim circumstances of the time and place.
 On 29 September 1942 she took an overdose of sleeping pills and ended her life.